How to Identify a Diamond

 Fill a glass with water to put your stone in it.
 If your stone floats, it means it is not a diamond.

-Just like a diamond set in jewelry, check with a magnifying glass if your stone contains imperfections, flaws, or scratches.
-If it does, then your stone is not a diamond.
-Moreover, check the edges of your stone.
-If it has rounded or sharpened edges and no longer pointed as its original characteristics, then it is probably a fake diamond or another stone.
-Indeed, the diamond has sharp, smooth edges without scratches.
+As with a diamond set in jewelry, examine your stone with a magnifying glass for imperfections, flaws, or scratches.
+If it contains any, then your stone is not a diamond.
+Additionally, check the edges of your stone.
+If it has rounded or sharpened edges, rather than the pointed edges characteristic of a diamond, then it is likely a fake diamond or another stone.
+Indeed, diamonds have pointed, smooth, and scratch-free edges.

 Diamonds are the hardest stones.
 Thus, this stone is capable of scratching other materials such as glass.
-Therefore, take a piece of glass and scratch it with your diamond.
+Therefore, take some glass and scratch it with your diamond.
 If the glass scratches, then it is a diamond; otherwise, it is another stone.
-Moreover, the diamond is an important precious stone.
-From then on, it will weigh more than other precious stones.
+Furthermore, the diamond is an important precious stone.
+Therefore, it will weigh more heavily than other precious stones.

 Mirror test: check that you cannot see through the diamond

-The diamond is not transparency.
-Indeed, it has a high refractive index that allows it to reflect light on all its facets, which then contributes to its brilliance.
+Diamonds are not transparent.
+Indeed, they have a high refractive index which allows them to reflect light on all their facets, thus contributing to their brilliance.
 If your stone is not set, you can try the experiment with a mirror or a sheet of paper and a pencil.
-For this, take a pencil, draw a line, and place the stone on top.
-If you can see your line through it, then it's not a diamond...
+To do this, take a pencil, draw a line, and place the stone over it.
+If you can see your line through it, then it is not a diamond…

-You can then verify the authenticity of your diamond at home, but if you want expert advice to avoid mistakes, we recommend going directly to a certified jeweler or a diamond expert who will put their skills and experience at your service.
-From then on, with a microscope or a magnifying glass, whether in a laboratory or not, they will be able to attest to the specific characteristics of your stone.
+You can then check the authenticity of your diamond at home, but if you want expert advice to avoid mistakes, we recommend you go directly to a certified jeweler or a diamond expert who will put their skills and experience at your service.
+Then, with a microscope or a magnifying glass, in a laboratory or not, they can attest to the specific characteristics of your stone.

-Indeed, being one of the most coveted gemstones, many scams exist in the diamond market.
-It is therefore necessary to be cautious of frauds.
+Indeed, as one of the most coveted precious stones, many scams exist in the diamond market.
+It is therefore necessary to be careful about fraud.

-For this, pay particular attention to the color of your diamond.
-Indeed, when the stone has brownish colors or dirt-like colors, sellers will dye the culet or the coatings blue to give the stone a diamond-like appearance.
-Next, some will play with the purity of the diamond by using lasers to remove impurities or drill holes that may be found in the stone in order to increase the stone's refractive index, making it shine and giving it the appearance of a natural diamond.
+To do this, pay particular attention to the color of your diamond.
+Indeed, when the stone has brownish or dirty colors, sellers color the pavilion or the lacquers blue to give the stone the appearance of a diamond.
+Then, some will play on the purity of the diamond by using lasers to remove impurities or drill holes that can be found in the stone to increase the stone's refractive index to make it shine and give it the appearance of a natural diamond.

-If you wish to avoid these doubts and questions, we advise you to buy a diamond from a certified jeweler who will provide you with the authenticity certificate of your stone, including all its technical characteristics (weight, color, clarity, as well as its cut), its origin, its laboratory, etc.
+If you wish to avoid these doubts and questions, we advise you to purchase a diamond from a certified diamond dealer who will provide you with an authenticity certificate for your stone, detailing all its technical characteristics (weight, color, clarity, as well as its cut), its origin, its laboratory, etc.

 This certificate is unique and universal.
-It is the "identity card" of your lab-grown gemstone.
+It is the "identity card" of your laboratory-processed precious stone.

 Synthetic diamonds

 In recent years, synthetic diamonds have evolved significantly.
-Called synthetic diamond or "cultured" diamond, this stone has the same characteristics as natural diamonds, with the only difference being that they are produced in a laboratory while natural diamonds are extracted from mines and are therefore, consequently, a product of nature.
-In other words, the only difference between natural diamonds and synthetic diamonds lies in their place of origin, but they do not differ in their technical characteristics.
+Also known as lab-grown or cultured diamonds, these stones possess the same characteristics as natural diamonds, the only difference being that they are produced in a laboratory, whereas natural diamonds are extracted from mines and are therefore a product of nature.
+In other words, the only difference between natural and synthetic diamonds lies in their origin, but they do not differ in their technical characteristics.

-The production of natural diamonds is concentrated in six countries around the world.
-This natural and depletable resource sees its price increase every year due to extraction methods that have become much more respectful of humans and the environment.
+The production of natural diamonds is concentrated in six countries worldwide.
+This natural and exhaustible resource sees its price increase each year due to extraction methods that have become much more respectful of humans and the environment.
 Thus, as demand continues to rise, the price of natural diamonds also increases.

 Synthetic diamonds are considered to be real diamonds that challenge natural diamonds.
-Indeed, cheaper and inexhaustible, these diamonds are the result of human work.
-Produced in a laboratory, the characteristics of these diamonds are similar to natural ones and cannot be distinguished by the naked eye.
-Indeed, its chemical composition, crystalline structure, and optical properties are identical to those of natural diamonds.
-Therefore, it is complicated to differentiate them, but you can always do the fog test on your stone because, under normal circumstances, the fog disappears more slowly on a synthetic stone than on a natural stone.
+Indeed, being cheaper and inexhaustible, these diamonds are the result of human endeavor.
+Produced in a laboratory, the characteristics of these diamonds are similar to natural ones and cannot be differentiated with the naked eye.
+In fact, their chemical composition, crystalline structure, and optical properties are identical to natural diamonds.
+Therefore, it is difficult to differentiate them, but you can always try the fog test on your stone, as normally, fog dissipates less quickly on a synthetic stone than on a natural one.

-One must therefore not confuse natural and synthetic diamonds just as one must not confuse synthetic diamonds with fake diamonds.
-Indeed, natural and synthetic diamonds have the same composition and the same technical characteristics, whereas fake diamonds have a composition that is completely different from synthetic diamonds.
-Indeed, to imitate diamonds, fraudsters use all sorts of materials such as glass, zircon, cubic zirconium oxide, or even moissanite, a new diamond imitation introduced to the market since 1999.
+One should not confuse natural and synthetic diamonds, just as one should not confuse synthetic diamonds with fake diamonds.
+Indeed, natural and synthetic diamonds have the same composition and the same technical characteristics, whereas fake diamonds have a completely different composition from synthetic diamonds.
+To imitate diamonds, fraudsters use all sorts of materials such as glass, zircon, cubic zirconia, or even moissanite, a new diamond imitation introduced to the market since 1999.

-The House of Lorenz Bäumer does not use synthetic diamonds and sets all its jewelry with natural diamonds from ethical and responsible sources.
-If you wish to create a custom piece of jewelry (ring, earrings, necklace, or bracelet) at Lorenz Bäumer, you will then have the choice of your stones, particularly for your engagement ring.
+Maison Lorenz Bäumer does not use synthetic diamonds and sets all its jewelry with natural diamonds from ethical and responsible production.
+If you wish to have a custom-made piece of jewelry (ring, earrings, necklace, or bracelet) at Lorenz Bäumer, you will then be able to choose your stones, especially for your engagement ring.

 -